Kitware/CDash/docker.md

 The email and password, respectively, for the "root" administrator user, or the initial administrator user that is created during the CDash `install.php` procedure.
-The `CDASH_ROOT_ADMIN_PASS` variable the only one that is strictly required.
+The `CDASH_ROOT_ADMIN_PASS` variable is the only one that is strictly required.
 The default root admin email is `root@docker.container`.

 The initial "root" administrator user is managed by the container.
 The container uses this user account to log in and provision the service as well as